Shoppers at the Academy Museum Store.

 • price 2 of 4

-Peter Graham and Sophie Esteban bring their New York style to Silver Lake with a bungalow storefront selling home goods, gourmet kitchen items and cafe eats from pastries to sandwiches.
-Check their website for inspo before you head over—they have curated gift lists for the globetrotter, gourmand, homebody, insomniac, ex-New Yorker, chocolate lover and “the WELLNESS friend we all have.”
+Peter Graham and Sophie Esteban bring their New York style to Silver Lake with a bungalow storefront selling home goods, jewelry, clothing and gourmet kitchen items—plus cafe eats from pastries to sandwiches.
+Check their website for inspo before you head over—they have curated gift lists for the wellness guru, gourmand, techie, sweet tooth and more.
 Order a cup of joe, which is brewed to perfection while you browse.
-If you’re not on the Eastside, there’s an additional location at Platform in Culver City.
+If you’re not on the Eastside, there’s an additional pop-up location at Platform in Culver City.

 • Shopping